Harivardhan37/UrgentMessageDetection/README.md

 ---

 ## 10. Notes

 - The dataset (`messages.csv`) is manually created and balanced.
-- The best model is selected purely based on F1-score for the **Urgent** class.
+- Best model is selected purely based on F1-score for the Urgent class.
-- All evaluation results are automatically exported under the `models/` directory.
+- All evaluation results are stored in the `models/` directory.
+- The project uses a clean, professional, config-driven architecture.

 ---

 ## 11. Author

 Harivardhan
-Urgent Message Detection ML Assignment
+Urgent Message Detection – ML Classification Project

+---